 This sensor is a home security hub designed to take care of general security needs.
 It’s a great pick for an entryway or apartment, but it can also help you detect potential fires.

 First, the basics: The sensor monitors motion detection, potential break-in noises, humidity, and even mold particles.
 It can also serve as a nightlight.
 It uses a battery and is designed to be installed wirelessly in a central location (the battery needs to be recharged about every six months or so by USB).

-All of those features are convenient if you don’t have a smart security system in place.
-But, Minut Smart Home Sensor has a bonus feature of sensing fires.
-Its sensor will detect your traditional smoke detector alarm, then send you a notification to your smartphone, regardless of whether you’re home or not.
-The sensor can also detect temperature and transitions in temperature, then send you a message.
-The alert will help you determine what caused the temperature change, like a door opening or a fire occurring.
+These combined features make for a great, convenient home security unit, especially if you don’t already have one in place.
+However, on top of all of that, the Minut Smart Home Sensor can also detect fires.
+Its sensor reads your traditional smoke detector alarm and then sends notifications to your smartphone, whether you’re home or not.
+It detects changes in temperatures and can send you an alert for that, as well.
+The notification can also help you determine what caused the temperature change, like a door opening or a potential fire.